steveknoblock/seseragi/seseragi/seseragi.md

-# Sesseragi
+# Seseragi

-New Sesseragi theme.
+New Seseragi static website theme.

 # New

-The new design will focus on a set of page types.
+The new design will focus on a set of page types:

-home page
-article page
-contents or index page
-photos/mosaic page
+Home page (grid of cards)

+Article page (A single article)

+Index page (A page with links to other pages.)

+Photos/mosaic page (Grid of images)

+Flow page (Blog stream of posts page.)

 What will these pages show?

 An article page will show an article.

-# Old
+# Stylesheet

-fonts are for only font import
+The stylesheet is divided into sections for Fonts, Base, Typography.

-typography is only for font-related rules, no margin, borders, padding

-try to put everything here that defines font usage, except for components, which may have their own internal font rules fir using fonts
+The Typography section is for only font import.
+No font-related rules, no margin, borders, padding, and the like.
+Try to put everything here that defines font usage, except for components, which may have their own internal font rules for fonts.

-i understand this means you cant look in one place for all the styles, but at least yiu know only font rules are in typography, pasding, margins, dimensions are sknewhere else

-what about line height, letter spacing and kerning?